squidfunk/mkdocs-material/docs/tutorials/social/custom.md

     First, copy the default social card layout from your installation of Material for MkDocs to a new directory `layouts`.
 The instructions below assume you are in your project root and have a virtual environment within this.
-The path on your machine, of course may differ.
+The path on your machine, of course, may differ.

     ```
     $ mkdir layouts